Whitney M. Young Magnet High School

-Whitney M. Young Magnet High School is a public 4–year magnet high school and middle school located in the Near West Side neighborhood in Chicago, Illinois, United States.
-Founded in 1970, Whitney Young is operated by the Chicago Public Schools district.
-Whitney Young opened on September 3, 1975 as the city's first public magnet high school.
-The school is named after Whitney Moore Young Jr., a prominent African-American civil rights leader.
+Whitney M. Young Magnet High School is a public four-year magnet high school and middle school located in the Near West Side neighborhood of Chicago, Illinois.
+Opened on September 3, 1975, as a public magnet high school, joining Lane Tech in that designation.
+Named after Whitney Young, a prominent African-American civil rights leader, the school is operated by the Chicago Public Schools district.

 History

-The Chicago Public Schools announced plans for a public magnet high school on the city's Near West Side in mid–1970.
-A proposal by community residents called for a high school to be built at 211 South Laflin, which was an empty lot that had been burned out during the riots following the assassination of the Rev. Dr. Martin Luther King Jr. on April 4, 1968.
-Whitney Young opened for the 1975–1976 school year on September 3, 1975, as a selective enrollment school under the leadership of the school's first principal, Bernarr E. Dawson.
+The school is located between the present day University of Illinois Chicago campus and a string of city blocks that were burnt out during the riots following the assassination of Rev. Dr. Martin Luther King Jr. on April 4, 1968.

+Construction on the school's buildings were completed in 1974 and Whitney Young opened for the 1975–1976 school year on September 3, 1975, as a selective enrollment school under the leadership of the school's first principal, Bernarr E. Dawson.
-Founding faculty

-The founding staff of Whitney M. Young Magnet High School: